SumoLogic/sumologic-documentation/docs/search/copilot.md

 From the [**New UI**](/docs/get-started/sumo-logic-ui), click **Copilot** in the left nav.<br/><img src={useBaseUrl('img/search/copilot/copilot-tab-new.png')} alt="Copilot tab" style={{border: '1px solid gray'}} width="150" />

-### Step 2: Select a source category
+### Step 2: Review the auto-selected source

-Click **Select Source Category** - the source expression box - and type/select the data source of the log messages you want to investigate.
+Review the auto-selected **Source Category** and adjust it if needed.
+The source category is selected based on Copilot’s assessment of user intent.
+You can also type a source expression in the box.
+In either approach, you are defining the scope of your exploration.
 In this example, we'll select a source for AWS WAF.

 <img src={useBaseUrl('img/search/copilot/source-category.png')} alt="Copilot source category" style={{border: '1px solid gray'}} width="600" />

 ### Step 3: Execute a Suggestion

 Click on any of the prebuilt **Suggestions** prompts to launch your investigation.
-These AI-curated natural language insights are customized for the specific data source you've chosen.
+These AI-curated natural language insights are tailored to the specific data source you've chosen.

 In this example, we'll click `Count the number of log entries by the collector ID`.
 This translates the insight to a log query and renders results.